Suite Talk: Christine Holgate

 Our efforts, like the FIFA Women’s World Cup and the ARENA partnership, have reshaped our brand, earning us recognition as a sustainable leader.
 Our relationship with Commonwealth Bank has also strengthened customer trust, validating our ESG strategy and finances.

 But it’s not just about carbon emissions — diversity is also crucial.
 On day one, all 70 leaders I spoke with were white males, highlighting a lack of diversity.
 Ensuring respect for cultural diversity is important to me, especially since our drivers often reflect new immigrants.
-Now, a third of our executive team is female, including a Sri Lankan woman whose appointment was celebrated by many in the organisation.
+Now, a third of our executive team is female including our Chief People and Sustainability Officer who is of Sri Lankan heritage and whose appointment was celebrated by many in the organisation.
 This diversity, along with our efforts, has strengthened our brand and built trust with customers.

 What is your response to those in the corporate community who dismiss ESG initiatives as a passing phase?
 How do you counter the view that it’s just a tick-the-box exercise?